Sam E. Jonah: Honours and recognition

 Jonah's honours include an honorary Doctor of Science (D.Sc.) degree awarded jointly by the Camborne School of Mines and the University of Exeter (UK) in 1996.

 Jonah House in Adisadel College has been named after his father, Thomas Jonah.

 In June 2003, Jonah became the first Ghanaian to be knighted in the 21st century when he was presented with an honorary knighthood (KBE) by the Prince of Wales, in recognition of his achievements as an African businessman, a leading business executive from the Commonwealth, and an international public figure.
 Jonah has listed among the richest people in Ghana.
 On 5 December 2019, he was appreciated by the Ghana Mine workers union with a platinum award for his contribution to developing the mining industry in Ghana.
 In January 2023, he was listed among the 100 most reputable Africans in the field of business.

+Personal life

+Sam Jonah married with 5 children.